1978 NBA Finals: Game 4

 Game 4 was held in the Seattle Kingdome because the Seattle Center Coliseum was tied up with a mobile-home show.
 As a result, the Bullets had to contend with a then-record playoff crowd of over 39,000 fans.

 The SuperSonics led by 15 with two minutes left in the third quarter.
 At this point, the Bullet guards, who had been victimized all series by Gus Williams and emerging star Dennis Johnson, started to assert themselves, especially reserves Charles Johnson and Larry Wright.

 At the start of the final period, Dennis Johnson was elbowed hard in the ribs and left the game for a short time.
-With Charles Johnson, Wright, Mitch Kupchak and Bob Dandridge in the lineup, the Bullets stormed back and took a 103-101 lead with about 3.5 minutes left in the game.
-Dennis Johnson then returned and went on a barrage, scoring first to tie the game, blocking a Dandridge shot, getting an offensive rebound, and pushing the Sonics to a 104-103 lead with a foul shot.
+With Charles Johnson, Wright, Mitch Kupchak and Bob Dandridge in the lineup, the Bullets stormed back and took a 103–101 lead with about 3.5 minutes left in the game.
+Dennis Johnson then returned and went on a barrage, scoring first to tie the game, blocking a Dandridge shot, getting an offensive rebound, and pushing the Sonics to a 104–103 lead with a foul shot.
 Johnson would finish with 33 points, seven rebounds and three blocks.

-Dandridge answered with a three-point play that returned the lead to Washington, 106-104.
+Dandridge answered with a three-point play that returned the lead to Washington, 106–104.
 Seattle got the ball back and tied it with "instant offense" Fred Brown's jumper from "downtown".
 With two seconds left, Dandridge got a good shot in the lane, only to have Johnson block it, forcing overtime.
-But then, Charles Johnson became an instant hero by hitting three quick shots in overtime to give the Bullets a 120-116 win.
+But then, Charles Johnson became an instant hero by hitting three quick shots in overtime to give the Bullets a 120–116 win.
 The Bullets had tied the series at two wins apiece.

 Game 5

 The SuperSonics returned to the Seattle Center Coliseum and eked out a close win.
-"Downtown" Freddie Brown had 26 points and Dennis Johnson 24 to carry Seattle to a 98-94 win and the series lead.
+"Downtown" Freddie Brown had 26 points and Dennis Johnson 24 to carry Seattle to a 98–94 win and the series lead.
 The Bullets lost it at the line, making only 9 of 20 free throws in the second half.
 Even so, they cut Seattle's 11-point lead to two with less than two minutes to go before Jack Sikma hit three free throws down the stretch.

 Game 6

-Game 6, in Washington, was all Bullets, 117-82.
+Game 6, in Washington, was all Bullets, 117–82.
 With the Washington backcourt continuing to struggle, Bullets coach Dick Motta inserted Greg Ballard at forward and moved Bob Dandridge to guard, a risky move considering Dandridge had played very little guard.
 Ballard and Dandridge produced a run that gave the Bullets a 12-point lead at the half.
 Washington scored 70 points in the second half, and the SuperSonics weren't up to that pace.
 Mitch Kupchak added 19 points, and Ballard had 12 points and 12 rebounds.
-The 35-point margin of victory was an NBA Finals record that stood until the 1998 NBA Finals Game 3 (96-54, 42 points).
+The 35-point margin of victory was an NBA Finals record that stood until the 1998 NBA Finals Game 3 (Chicago defeated Utah 96–54, 42 points).